Greek Timed Text Style Guide

 - Use double quotation marks (" ") without spaces for regular quotations.

 - Use single quotation marks (' ') for quotes within quotes.

-- Direct speech is introduced either by a comma or a colon, but consistency in application is required.
+- Direct speech can be introduced with or without a colon, but consistency in application is required.
+Commas should be avoided.

 - The closing quotation mark is placed before all other punctuation, regardless of whether the quote spans two or more subtitles or includes more than one sentence.